Personal trainers may work with individual clients or teach group classes.

 The education and training required for fitness trainers and instructors varies by type of specialty, and employers often hire those with certification.
 Personal fitness trainers, group fitness instructors, and specialized fitness instructors each need different preparation.
-Requirements vary by facility.
+Requirements also vary by facility.

 Customer-service skills.
 Many fitness trainers and instructors must sell their services, motivating clients to hire them as personal trainers or to sign up for the classes they lead.
-Fitness trainers and instructors must therefore be polite, friendly, and encouraging to maintain relationships with their clients.
+Fitness trainers and instructors must therefore be polite, friendly, and encouraging, to maintain relationships with their clients.

 Motivational skills.
 Getting fit and staying fit takes a lot of work for many clients.
 To keep clients coming back for more classes or to continue personal training, fitness trainers and instructors must keep their clients motivated.

 Physical fitness.
 Fitness trainers and instructors need to be physically fit because their job requires a considerable amount of exercise.
-Group instructors often participate in classes, and personal trainers often need to show exercises to their clients.
+Group instructors often participate in classes, and personal trainers often need to demonstrate exercises to their clients.

 Problem-solving skills.
 Fitness trainers and instructors must evaluate each client’s level of fitness and create an appropriate fitness plan to meet the client’s individual needs.